Learning Objectives Self-Check

 Economists use GDP as a sign of general economic health, particularly whether it is growing (considered a good thing) or shrinking (not good).
 Another important term is GDP per capita (GDP/capita).
 This is a measure of GDP divided by the number of people living in a country.

 - Read "Sustainable Growth, an Impossibility Theorem," by Herman Daly, located in the Modules tab in Canvas under Lesson 2.
-This is a pretty dense reading.
+This is pretty dense reading.
 There's no shame in reading it more than once!

 The Steady State Economy